Inedo/upack/README.md

 ### repack

-Creates a new ProGet universal package by repackaging an existing package with a new version number and audit information.
+Creates a new universal package by repackaging an existing package with a new version number and audit information.

     upack repack «source» [--newVersion=«newVersion»] [--targetDirectory=«targetDirectory»] [--note=«auditNote»] [--overwrite]